-On the other hand, the derivation of the fault reconstruction filters for the Cases 1 and 3 is basically relying on a different choice of the vectors of (12), which lead to other forms for the nonlinear adaptive filter of (15).
-For example, with reference to the fault case 2 reported in Table I, the nonlinear fault reconstruction filter insensitive to the disturbance effect d describing both the wind $v_w(t)$ and the wake $v{w,m}$ terms is described by the model of (5).
-A proper selection of the adaptation parameters entering in (5), (6), and (7), the nonlinear adaptive reconstructor generates a good approximation of the fault size, with minimal detection delay.
+On the other hand, the derivation of the fault reconstruction filters for the cases 1 and 3 is basically relying on a different choice of the vectors of Eq.
+(12), which lead to other forms for the nonlinear adaptive filter of Eq.
+(15).
+For example, with reference to the fault case 2 reported in Table 1, the nonlinear fault reconstruction filter insensitive to the disturbance effect d describing both the wind $v_w(t)$ and the wake $v{w,m}$ terms is described by the model of Eq.
+(5).
+A proper selection of the adaptation parameters entering in Eqs.
+(5), (6), and (7), the nonlinear adaptive reconstructor generates a good approximation of the fault size, with minimal detection delay.

-Therefore, the simulations reported in Fig. 4 regard the case of the actuator fault f described as a sequence of 2 rectangular pulses affecting 2 turbines, as described in Section II-B. In particular, Fig. 4 reports the fault reconstruction (dashed black line), when compared with respect to a fixed threshold used for the FDI task (grey dotted line).
+Therefore, the simulations reported in Figure 2 regard the case of the actuator fault f described as a sequence of 2 rectangular pulses affecting 2 turbines, as described in Section 2.1.
+In particular, Figure 2 reports the fault reconstruction (dashed black line), when compared with respect to a fixed threshold used for the FDI task (grey dotted line) and the real fault (dashed gray line).

-Note that the developed fault reconstruction adaptive filters not only allow for the fault detection and their isolation, but also the fault estimation.
+The developed fault reconstruction adaptive filters not only allow for the fault detection and their isolation, but also the fault estimation.
 Moreover, the considered faults described as sequences of rectangular pulses have been included in the wind farm simulator, since they can describe actual fault situations with reference to the wind farm under investigation.
 However, as already highlighted, the fault reconstruction systems can be easily modified to provide, for example, the estimation of general signals, if the nonlinear adaptive filter design can include the fault internal models.

-Fig. 4.
+Fig. 2.
 Recursive reconstruction of the fault case 2.